adoeller/wfx-sdr/readme.md

 and one write with no reply and no retry; anything that could block there would hang a closing Total Commander instead of closing it.
 The flag is read from a variable rather than the INI for the same reason.

+**Do not expect this to fire often.** Two things limit it, and both are worth knowing before treating a surviving engine as a bug:

+- Total Commander does not unload a file-system plugin every time you navigate out of it.
+In practice the DLL stays loaded for the life of the application, so the hook runs at exit and not before.
+It has been measured against `spektrum_probe`, which loads and unloads the same DLL for real: the engine logs `watchdog: QUIT received - exiting` and is gone.
+- The whole budget is 20 ms. If the engine happens to be serving another request at that instant - and a Lister view polls several times a second - the connect fails and the QUIT is dropped, silently and deliberately.

+What actually guarantees no engine outlives Total Commander is not this flag but the client watchdog described above: every request carries the client's process id, and the engine waits on that process.

 ## What happens when Total Commander closes